mary-martinez/goblinGame/README.md

         - hard code 2 goblin divs (temporary until renderGoblin is made)
     - TDD renderGoblin(goblin) function
     - displayGoblins function

 2. goblinClick
     - Add event listener for goblinClick
     - add goblinClickHandler

 3. Handling HP = 0
-    - if goblin HP = 0
+    - if goblin HP = 0 ==> goblin death function
     - if player HP = 0
+    - win/lose functions

+4. Add goblin

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?